 A professional copywriter understands that the main focus should always be the audience, not the client.
 What will put you at the top of the industry is your capability to strike a chord with the target audience with every copy.

 One of the biggest and most common fails in copywriting is creating a copy that doesn't fit in with the target audience.
 To avoid such a scenario, you should take advantage of the copywriting brief to provide the client with your understanding of the target audience.
 This could capture more specific details such as whether the audience consists of experts or not, their social status, their geographical location, and the kind of language that would best appeal to them.

 In the copy, the freelancer must outline the advantages that the target audience is expected to earn, be it informational, financial, emotional, or spiritual.
 We're living at a time when everyone is busy chasing one thing or the other.
-To get someone to spare even a minute, therefore, means you have to dangle something alluring to them.
+And unless what you are offering is relevant to what they want, they may not be interested.
+Meaning to get someone to spare even a minute, therefore, means you have to dangle something alluring to them.
 Anything less is for another day.

 As a freelancer, you should never accept to make wild claims in a copy without any factual foundation.
-For every stripe of information you thrust out there to persuade the audience to take some action, ensure that the copywriting brief you prepare contains a valid justification for it.
-These should also be injected in the copy so that the audience can confidently make a decision as anticipated.
+Your credibility will be determined by how much your audience feels confident in the information your offer.
+This can only happen when they are well aware of the authoritative references you make all through the piece.
+When they know that the angle you are taking is based on facts, then it will be easier to establish trust and affirm your credibility as an informational source.
+For every stripe of information, you thrust out there to persuade the audience to take some action, ensure that the copywriting brief you prepare contains a valid justification for it.
+These should also be injected in the copy so that the audience can confidently decide as anticipated.